kylegwilliam/byu-cs324/hw-fork-exec/README.md

  16. Modify `fork.c` according to the following:

-     - Comment out the line of code you added in #11, until a later part of the assignment.
+     - Comment out the line of code you added in question 14, until a later part of the assignment.
      - Replace the single call to `sleep()` in Section B with two 30-second `sleep()` calls, back-to-back.
      - Replace the two back-to-back calls to `sleep()` in Section C with a single 30-second `sleep()` call.

      Re-`make`, then run `fork` in the left pane of your tmux window.
-In the right pane, run the `ps` command with the same options as in #9, first during the initial 30-second sleep call, then again after "Section C done sleeping" is printed.
+In the right pane, run the `ps` command with the same options as in question 10, first during the initial 30-second sleep call, then again after "Section C done sleeping" is printed.

      *Show the two `ps` commands, each followed by its respective output.*